Are Outside Trips Available?

 Can I send mail to my daughter?

 Absolutely!
-Mail and packages should be sent to: 300 West Ton-A-Wandah Road, Hendersonville, NC 28739.
-It is helpful to include your camper’s name and cabin on the envelope and/or package.
-Packages containing clothing or reading materials are welcomed.
-Campers look forward to receiving packages and letters.
+Mail should be sent to: 300 West Ton-A-Wandah Road, Hendersonville, NC 28739.
+It is helpful to include your camper’s name and cabin on the envelope.
+Campers look forward to receiving letters NEW THIS YEAR (2018): Ton-A-Wandah is Package-Free (and We Love It!)

 What is your refund policy?